 2. Take advantage of your time

 Whilst this lockdown is in place, take advantage of the opportunity this gives you.
-Self-assess your sales strategy for the remainder of the year, take stock of the information around you and reconnect with your colleagues that you might otherwise not have the opportunity to share best practice with.
-Now is the perfect time to plan yours or your sales teams return into normality and consider organising in a way you wouldn’t have had the time to do previously.
+Self-assess your sales strategy for the remainder of the year, take stock of the information around you, and reconnect with your colleagues that you might otherwise not have the opportunity to share best practices.
+Now is the perfect time to plan your or your sales teams' return to normality and consider organizing in a way you wouldn’t have had the time to do previously.

 3. Be empathetic – Your prospects and customers are in the same position

 Consider that the clients you speak with are experiencing similar challenges to yourselves.
 For most at the director or managerial level that involves working from home, not being able to do their normal day-to-day, and not being able to speak with their customers as frequently.
 For the opportunistic salesperson, this situation gives you the time to strike up a conversation.
 Share in this common struggle with your clients and take the opportunity to share with them how what you do can help them down the line.
 Remind them that whereas previously they didn’t have time to discuss your proposal, perhaps now they do, and you might find them more open-minded than they were a few weeks ago.

 “As a Sales Manager during the pandemic, I will leave you with the biggest challenge that must not be forgotten: your salespeople are experiencing all of this for the first time.
 Even for the most optimistic and productive among them, working from home and having difficult conversations in a challenging economy can be draining.
 Ensure that you keep their optimism and motivation high, keep your conference calls light, and remind them that both we and our customers are all in it together.
 Stay safe and stay at home.”

 For more articles on staying safe whilst selling smart, head to the blog page, or click below: